particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 ### Full Firmware Upgrade

 If you are having intermittent connectivity issues, odd behavior or believe your firmware to be corrupted or out of date, you would benefit from performing a full firmware upgrade.
 This requires using dfu-util and installing the [Particle CLI](https://github.com/spark/particle-cli)
 , which provides an excellent local development and troubleshooting environment for your Particle development.
+On Windows you also need to run the Zadig tool to provide a virtual usb port for the flash to work.

 Once the Particle CLI and dfu-util are installed, you have to enter DFU mode.
 Once that is done, please run the following commands through the Particle CLI: